 - You have a modern gas fire pit.
 Lava rocks are just optional for extra heat distribution

-- You use wood or carbon as lava rocks will just interfere with the natural burning
+- You use wood or carbon as lava rocks; it will just interfere with the natural burning

 Advantages of using Lava Rocks

 - Weatherproofing – As the word suggests, a layer of lava rock, which is about three to four inches, helps the gas fire pit in resisting the effects of bad weather.
-It can ward off corrosion, loss of material or any sort of retrogression by reason of extended exposure to harsh environmental and weather conditions.
+It can ward off corrosion, loss of material, or any sort of deterioration because of extended exposure to harsh environmental and weather conditions.
 Lava rocks aid in directing water to the drainage system of your pit since it is water-resistant.

-- Long-Lasting – Lava rocks are economical, friendly to the environment and lightweight.
-Aside from that, lava rocks do not need a high maintenance and they are also very sturdy.
-This is due to the fact that lava rocks come from volcanoes which make them hold out against high temperature and gives them the ability not to easily deteriorate and impair.
+- Long-Lasting – Lava rocks are economical, environmentally friendly, and lightweight.
+Aside from that, lava rocks do not need high maintenance and are also very sturdy.
+This is because lava rocks come from volcanoes which make them hold out against high temperature and gives them the ability not to deteriorate and impair easily.
 Despite the ability that allows them to be used repeatedly, lava rocks still keep their color well over time.

-- Protect the Burner – You might be asking how lava rocks protects your burner.
-Lava rocks have exceptional insulating properties which does the job.
-This helps in making the burner to have a better performance and a longer service life.
-Also, in the moment of lighting your fire pit, the gas proceeds along the gaps in the lava rocks which keeps the heat and flame at the top of the fire pit.
+- Protect the Burner – You might ask how lava rocks protect your burner.
+Lava rocks have exceptional insulating properties, which does the job.
+This helps in making the burner to have better performance and longer service life.
+Also, in the moment of lighting your fire pit, the gas proceeds along the gaps in the lava rocks, which keeps the heat and flame at the top of the fire pit.

-How to properly set up and use the lava rocks?
+How do you properly set up and use the lava rocks?

-For you to effectively set it up, you need the following tools: a geological hammer, lava rock grate, tong and a cover.
+To effectively set it up, you need the following tools: a geological hammer, lava rock grate, tong, and a cover.

 Setting up the lava rocks

-In lighting your gas burner, use a poker in order to change the position or place of the rocks that produce the flame you are most satisfied with.
+In lighting your gas burner, use poker to change the position or place of the rocks that produce the flame you are most satisfied with.
 If it is your first time lighting it, do not go near the pit for around 30 minutes for safety purposes.

-For a rectangular fire pit, to know how much lava rocks you need to multiply its depth, width and length.
+For a rectangular fire pit, to know how many lava rocks you need to multiply its depth, width, and length.
 After that, divide the product by 19.
-That is the estimate lava rocks in pounds you should get.
+That is the estimated lava rocks in pounds you should get.

-In deciding the lava rock size, for small fire pits go for rocks with 0.25 diameter.
-For large fire pits, rocks up to 6 inches in diameter are the perfect size.
+In deciding the lava rock size, for small fire pits, go for rocks with 0.25 diameter.
+For large fire pits, rocks up to 6 inches in diameter are a perfect size.